sunoru/splatoon-privas/README.md

-# splatoon-privates
+# Splatoon Privas

-Collections and Implementations of various rules for Splatoon 2 Private Battle.
+Collections and Implementations of various rules for Splatoon 2 Privas (Private Battles).